MarkLee7925/Gas-Turbine-Emissions/README.md

 ## Dataset

 The data contains 36,733 instances of 11 sensor measurements aggregated over one hour collected over a five-year period between 2011 and 2015.
 The original raw dataset can be obtained from the UCI Machine Learning Repository (see References).
-A brief description of each measurement can be found in the gas_turbine_features.txt file located in the "data" folder as well as all datasets.
+A brief description of each measurement can be found in the "gas_turbine_features.txt" file located in the "data" folder as well as all datasets.
 For convenience, all five datasets were manually merged into one file (gt_2011-15.csv) in order to predict the overall trends for five years.
 Alternatively, this project can also used to predict the results for each year.

 ## Results